I have been away. I think I may be coming back.

 School systems.
 Health care systems, food systems, justice systems, economic systems… there is something out there, something different, something better.

 Maya Angelou says, “When you know better, you do better.”
 But it isn’t axiomatic.
 We know better and still do terrible things, stupid things, wasteful, hurtful things, or just regular, normal, daily things that end up harming us, and hurting our world, and cutting it a little deeper.

 So, anyway.
 The writing.
-It wants to be part of this new dailiness.
 I don’t know what it wants to tell me, what direction it will take.
 I suppose I’ll find out soon enough.